 Paint a fabric softener cap with silver spray paint.
 Attach it as a nose cone to the front of the propeller section with a clear adhesive.

-Be careful when helping the child into the costume.
-Lower the plane over the child and make sure that his arms are in the arm holes and that he is comfortable.
-Have someone accompany the child to help him navigate steps, doorways, and sidewalks.
+Be careful when helping your child into the costume.
+Lower the plane over them and make sure that their arms are in the arm holes and that they are comfortable.
+Have someone accompany them to help them navigate steps, doorways and sidewalks.
+They'll have a blast zooming around the neighborhood like Maverick from Top Gun!